Shared Value Creation

 As a company in the financial services industry, we understand that we manage our clients’ savings and investments and guide them in building their futures and their families’ security and confidence.
 We take this responsibility very seriously and believe that in creating indirect financial benefits for customers of our group companies, we represent a positive force in society.
 We effectively enable these customers to manage their retirement and healthcare needs, accumulate wealth and achieve financial security through prudent investments and, through providing financial advice, help foster financial literacy.
 This provides an important contribution to a prosperous, empowered society.

 Our mission is to enhance shareholder value by actively and responsibly managing our investments, so they generate long-term, sustainable growth in earnings and dividends.
-In 2018, $2.1 billion of dividends were paid to our shareholders and to those of our main subsidiaries, Power Financial, Great-West Lifeco and IGM Financial.
+In 2020, $1.1 billion of dividends were paid to our shareholders and to those of our main subsidiaries, Great-West Lifeco and IGM Financial.
 Major pension funds, mutual funds and insurance companies being amongst our shareholders, these dividends benefit millions of individuals who rely on them for their income.

 We depend on the people in our group of companies for the success of our business.
-Together with our subsidiaries, we employ approximately 30,000 diverse and talented people, many of whom fulfill the role of trusted advisor to their customers, helping them address their financial and insurance needs, creating bonds of professionalism and mutual respect.
+Together with our group of companies, we employ approximately 30,000 diverse and talented people, many of whom fulfill the role of trusted advisor to their customers, helping them address their financial and insurance needs, creating bonds of professionalism and mutual respect.

 In turn, we provide our employees with competitive compensation and rewarding careers and give them the resources to develop their expertise and leadership skills.
 Also, our investments in training and new technologies continue to develop local talent and the intellectual capital of our people.
-In 2018, together with our main subsidiaries, we paid out $7.9 billion in employee salaries and other benefits, and commissions.
-These funds flow through the economy impacting hundreds of communities across Canada in which our employees live and work.
+In 2020, together with our main publicly traded operating companies, we paid out $4.78 billion in employee salaries and other benefits.
+These funds flow through the economy, impacting hundreds of communities across Canada in which our employees live and work.

 We also support their volunteer efforts within the communities in which we operate.
 We believe that philanthropy is a critical ingredient in the success of our communities, which is why we donate generously, and we encourage our employees to be involved and to give of their time to charitable causes they hold dear.
 Given the breadth of our employee base, we recognize the impact we have on local employment and talent development, and in creating a prosperous economy.